daddinuz/alist/README.md

 ## When to Use `alist`

-- Small datasets where performance differences between `Vec` and hash-based maps are negligible.
+- Small datasets where insertions and removals are infrequent.
 - Applications that rely on predictable insertion order.
 - When working with keys that are not `Hash` or `Ord`.